-For the 2015 trout fishing season, 2.23 million catchables will be stocked throughout the state.
-Anglers will be pleased to find that like the last two years the average size of catchables on opening day will be larger than in previous years.
+For the 2016 trout fishing season, 2.2 million catchables will be stocked throughout the state.
+Anglers will be pleased to find that like the last few years the average size of catchables on opening day will be larger than in previous years.
 Catchables were on average eight inches in length, but this year, they will be closer to 11 inches.
 To keep track of when catchables are stocked in real-time, anglers can consult http://wdfw.wa.gov/fishing/plants/weekly/

-In 2015, the Department will stock hundreds of lakes throughout the state with 144,700 jumbo trout averaging greater than 14 inches in length and 1 pound or larger in weight.
-Included in this Jumbo stocking will be 52,000 triploid trout that average 1½ pounds each.
+In 2016, the Department will stock hundreds of lakes throughout the state with 161,000 jumbo trout averaging greater than 14 inches in length and 1 pound or larger in weight.
+Included in this Jumbo stocking will be 33,000 triploid trout that average 1½ pounds each.
 The triploid trout are purchased by the Department from private growers.
-42,000 of these trout will be stocked in April and May and an additional 10,000 will be stocked in June for a statewide Father's Day fishing promotion.
 To keep track of when Jumbo Trout are stocked in real-time, anglers can consult http://wdfw.wa.gov/fishing/plants/weekly/

 Trout and Kokanee Fry, Fingerling and Put, Grow and Take Plants